 This computer-assisted –instruction laboratory setting will be utilized during academic class periods.
 Online curriculum will include course work in all subject areas to prepare students to demonstrate mastery of Florida student performance standards in any given course.
 An academic teacher will work with students on improvement of mathematics and language arts skills and progressing through social students and science curriculum.

 For further questions about these two Graduation Enhancement Programs housed at Pasco High, please contact Mrs. Webb at 352-524-5500.

 SSAP Permission Slips

-Please remember to return SSAP permission slips to Mrs. Webb or Mrs. Palmer.
-If your student was SSAP last year, he/she will be given another permission slip for this year for contact info etc. If I do NOT hear from you, your student will remain on the SSAP roster.
+Please remember to return SSAP permission slips to Mrs. Webb or Ms. Mahoney If your student was SSAP last year, he/she will be given another permission slip for this year for contact info etc.

 Graduation Status Report